 - RoHS stands for Restriction of Hazardous Substances.

 - EU ban the use of lead under the legislation RoHS.
-So, in PCBs lead cannot be used.
+So, in PCBs, lead can't be used.

 - Laminates are prepared, first controlling pressure and temperature for cloth or paper with a thermoset resin and then a final integral piece of uniform thickness is formed.